 Jonas Gustavsson, CEO at AFRY

 Diversity is about having a mix of the talents, similarities and differences that make people unique.
-Diversity is much more than being just about gender or race – it's also about background and mindset.

 Immigrated Competence Programme

 In 2015, AFRY started a recruiting project to attract and recruit more foreign-born and recently immigrated engineers.
-Since then, over 300 trainees have been brought in through the programme, almost all of them have been employed by AFRY to date after concluding their trainee period.
+Since then, nearly 700 trainees have been brought in through the programme, almost all of them have been employed by AFRY to date after concluding their trainee period.
 Amir Nazari was designated as a diversity coach in 2016 and the Immigrated Competence Programme has been further developed under his leadership.